 • Check around windows and doors for any cracks where earwigs might be able to sneak in—and then patch them up.

-When to Call in the Pros
+When To Call in the Pros

 Since earwigs aren’t dangerous to your health or the structure of your home, you can certainly start by trying to get rid of them yourself.
-However, if DIY methods fail, you can always call a pest control company.
+However, if do-it-yourself (DIY) methods fail, you can always call a pest control company.
 Professional technicians will have the right products, equipment, and training to kill earwigs in even the smallest hiding places.
 They can also help identify and seal potential insect entry points into your home.

 Our Top Picks for Professional Pest Control